Higher Ed Glossary

 Version 1.0

-Inventory of instructional space and capacity, layout, technology, and ownership.
-Data is used by institutions to manage the assignment of classes to spaces that match the requirements of the class in size, configuration, and resources.
+Inventory of instructional space and capacity, layout, technology and ownership.
+Data are used by institutions to manage assignment of classes to spaces that match the requirements of the class in size, configuration and resources Class-schedule building Practice of accounting for all details needed to offer classes to learners in a term to ensure timely progression of a learner to meet educational goal(s).

 Notes: